-MESSAGE FROM THE FORMER INSPECTOR GENERAL RICHARD MOORE
+MESSAGE FROM THE ACTING INSPECTOR GENERAL JILL MATTHEWS

-In this semiannual period, our audit, evaluation, and investigative activities identified approximately $40.7 million in funds TVA could put to better use, questioned costs, recoveries and savings, and other monetary loss as well as opportunities for TVA to improve its programs and operations.
-Some of the highlights include:
+In this semiannual period, our audit, evaluation, and investigative activities identified approximately $26.8 million in funds TVA could put to better use, questioned costs, recoveries and savings, as well as opportunities for TVA to improve its programs and operations.
+Below are highlights of our work this period.

 - A special project performed by a consultant (1) assessed whether TVA's analyses of its April 22, 2016, response to the Nuclear Regulatory Commission Chilled Work Environment Letter were thorough and adequate and (2) reviewed the history of nuclear safety culture issues at TVA for the past several years.
 The consultant identified concerns with the analyses and long-term sustainability of TVA's planned corrective actions.

 - An evaluation of the calculation for recovery of TVA's largest expense-fuel and purchased power costs-determined TVA did not calculate part of the adjustment in accordance with the TVA Board of Directors (Board)-approved methodology.

 - An evaluation of TVA's transmission system preventive maintenance program could not determine if preventive maintenance had been performed in accordance with established schedules because of data inaccuracies.

 - Two preaward contract examinations of cost proposals submitted by companies to provide civil projects and coal combustion residual program management services identified $17.7 million in potential savings opportunities for TVA.

 - Two compliance audits of contracts with expenditures totaling $43.5 million identified potential overbillings of $4.7 million.